ravitejareddy-dodda/257-Special-Topics/Adv Prompt Eng_readme.md

 a) Colab, illustrating all the various prompt engineering techniques: https://colab.research.google.com/drive/1w4eKEhZjrvANOS8Js08Eqot6LqyOgHGt?usp=sharing
 Content Overview:

-Setup: Instructions on how to install required libraries and set up the OpenAI API key.
+Setup: Instructions on how to install the required libraries and set up the OpenAI API key

 In-Context Learning (ICL): Demonstrates how providing examples within the prompt can guide the model to generate better responses.

 Chain of Thought (CoT): Shows how breaking down a problem into smaller steps can lead to more accurate answers.

-Iterated Chain of Thought (iCoT): Illustrates the process of asking the model to think deeper and consider additional factors.
+Iterated Chain of Thought (iCoT): illustrates the process of asking the model to think deeper and consider additional factors.

 Textual Output Transformation (TOT): Explores how to transform the output format to match specific user expectations.